Kentix/AzureArchiveBlobs/README.md

 4. Confirm the objects in scope were appropriately descripted as "Archive"
    * This can be done from within the Azure Portal, Azure Storage Explorer, or of course within az cli or Azure PowerShell

-** There is no output when running this PowerShell
+Note: There is no output when running this PowerShell

 ## Features